Triceps Tendonitis

 It is really important to avoid any activities that aggravate symptoms with triceps tendonitis to give the tendon time to heal.
 Failure to do so will lead to more inflammation and damage in the tendon which will lead to more pain and slower healing.
 You can still use your arm but should avoid activities such as pushing, pulling, throwing and sports.

-In severe cases of triceps tendonitis you may be advised to wear a resting splint but these are mostly used following surgery.
+In severe cases of triceps tendonitis you may be advised to wear a resting elbow splint but these are mostly used following surgery.

 2. Ice